CALL FOR PAPERS

 Keith Nolan, Trinity College Dublin, Ireland

-Ashish Pandharipande, Samsung Advanced Institute of
+Ashish Pandharipande, Samsung Advanced Institute of Technology, Korea

 Sumit Roy, University of Washington, USA